 - How benefits are calculated

-- Considerations when choosing between monthly income or lump-sum distribution
+- Considerations when choosing between monthly income or lump-sum distribution (and don't forget to download our free excel tool to help with this decision)

 - Recent changes to the Intel pension plan